1. Persona: Defining Who You Are (or Who You Want the AI to Be)

 4. Format: Structuring the Output

 Think about asking someone for a list.
 Would you prefer it as a jumbled paragraph or neatly organized with bullet points?
 Specifying the format of the response you want from the AI can make the information much easier to use.
+You can instruct the AI to provide its output in various formats, such as:- Bullet points or numbered lists: Useful for clear, concise information or steps.

 - Tables: Great for organizing data with rows and columns.